Established in 2004, we are a network of parents and teachers working together to improve the educational opportunities for all students.

 Debbie received her Bachelor's degree in Political Science from Arizona State University and holds a Master's degree in Diplomacy/International Conflict Management from Norwich University.
 It is the combination of her Master's studies in rebuilding developing countries mired in conflict and her work on behalf of those with disabilities that has brought Debbie to embark upon her current project, Operation Exceptional Child in Afghanistan.

-Debbie has made several presentations to DC-area Rotary groups on Operation Exceptional Child and completed an interview with Voice of America that was translated into Dari, Pashto, and Farsi when it was broadcast across Asia and Europe.Debbie also presented Operation Exceptional Child at the National Press Club in April 2011.
-The production of a documentary on Operation Exceptional Child is pending.
+Debbie has made several presentations to DC-area Rotary groups on Operation Exceptional Child and completed an interview with Voice of America that was translated into Dari, Pashto, and Farsi when it was broadcast across Asia and Europe.Debbie also presented Operation Exceptional Child at the National Press Club in Washington, D.C.